tony-ou/web_QoE_user_study/README.md

 ## Configure the server and host the survey page

-RUN the following step on **farewell** machine if you want to start an mturk campaign.
-You can run this locally for debugging purpose (you see the page on localhost:PORT_NUM).
-But in order for mturkers to see your page, you must host the server online.
-You can use farewell or other tools like AWS EC2
+RUN the following step on **farewell** machine if you want to start a mturk campaign.
+You can run this locally for debugging purpose (after starting server, you can see the page on localhost:PORT_NUM).
+But in order for mturkers to see your page, you must host the server online (You can use farewell or other tools like AWS EC2)

 1. Fork a copy of this repo to your github.
 2. Change video url to your github video repo.
 The format is like: https://raw.githubusercontent.com/YOUR_GITHUB_ID/web_QoE_user_study/main/campaign/.